-Category Criteria Public Institutions and Services Public institutions other than Gender Equality Machineries and National Human Rights Bodies whose mandates bear on or include gender equality State fulfillment of social, economic and cultural rights through the provision of a range of services (i.e. more than one type of service) State fulfillment of one type of service (other than education) which is directed towards women e.g. maternal health Specific obligations of public institutions to broadly consider gender equality, equality or equity in their functioning and delivery State assistance/services to women (including maternity and motherhood) and the family (including the breadwinner) more broadly Broad provisions on social security Equitable distribution of resources (including distribution of wealth and income) Equality in budgets and expenditure.
-Sexual and Reproductive Rights Access to reproductive services, information, family planning Reproductive rights Protection of fetus and conception A woman's choice in reproductive decisions, including abortion and the number and spacing of desired children.
-Sexual Orientation and Gender Identity Prohibition/recognition of same sex marriage Protection of choice of sexual orientation and gender identity Discrimination on grounds of sexual orientation and gender identity.
-Status of the Constitution Status of constitutions in relation to duties, expectations, laws (including, customary and religious laws and formal laws that were promulgated prior to the promulgation of the constitution) Actions of private and public bodies in relation to the constitution Status of constitutions in relation to international human rights treaties, including as declared by Constitutional Review Bodies The effect of decisions of Constitutional Review Bodies where they impact on the status of constitutions.
-Status of International Law Respect for/commitment to domestic effect of international and regional treaties, including application in courts of law Jurisdiction of regional and global courts e.g. International Criminal Court The relationship between constitutions and treaty obligations, constitutionality of international treaties, including the status of international treaties that were ratified before the adoption of the Constitution Delegation of State sovereignty or powers to a regional or international body under a treaty framework when such a body is specifically mentioned (e.g. European Union) Mandate of human rights bodies to ensure compliance with international human rights law Duty of the State to educate populace about international human rights Review of constitutionality of international treaties by Constitutional Review Bodies and the effect of such decisions The status of human right treaties in relation to human rights limitations, derogation and/ or non-derogations clauses The stage at which international treaties "take effect."
-The status of customary international law and general principles of international law in the domestic legal order.
+Category Criteria Public Institutions and Services Public institutions other than Gender Equality Machineries and National Human Rights Bodies whose mandates bear on or include gender equality State fulfillment of social, economic and cultural rights through the provision of a range of services (i.e. more than one type of service) State fulfillment of one type of service (other than education) which is directed towards women, e.g. maternal health Specific obligations of public institutions to broadly consider gender equality, equality or equity in their functioning and delivery State assistance/services to women (including maternity and motherhood) and the family (including the breadwinner) more broadly Broad provisions on social security Equitable distribution of resources (including distribution of wealth and income) Equality in budgets and expenditure.
+Sexual and Reproductive Rights Access to reproductive services, information, family planning Reproductive rights Protection of fetus and conception A woman's choice in reproductive decisions, including (the right to) abortion and the number and spacing of desired children.
+Sexual Orientation and Gender Identity Prohibition/recognition of same sex marriage Definition of marriage as a union (exclusively) between one man and one woman Protection or obstruction (of free expression) of sexual orientation and gender identity, including the right to gender self-determination (Protection against) discrimination on grounds of sexual orientation or gender identity Provisions related to conversion practices.
+Status of the Constitution Status of constitutions in relation to duties, expectations, laws (including customary and religious laws and formal laws that were promulgated prior to the promulgation of the constitution) Actions of private and public bodies in relation to the constitution Status of constitutions in relation to international human rights treaties, including as declared by Constitutional Review Bodies The effect of decisions of Constitutional Review Bodies Status of International Law Respect for/commitment to the domestic effect of international and regional treaties, including application in courts of law Jurisdiction of regional and global courts, e.g. the International Criminal Court Relationship between constitutions and treaty obligations, constitutionality of international treaties, including the status of international treaties that were ratified before the adoption of the Constitution Delegation of State sovereignty or powers to a regional or international body under a treaty framework when such a body is specifically mentioned (e.g. European Union) Mandate of human rights bodies to ensure compliance with international human rights law Duty of the State to educate populace about international human rights Review of constitutionality of international treaties by Constitutional Review Bodies and the effect of such decisions Status of human right treaties in relation to human rights limitations, derogation and/or non-derogation clauses Stage at which international treaties enter into force Status of customary international law and general principles of international law in the domestic legal order.